 He was Birmingham’s Commissioner of Public Safety during the time of the Civil Rights Movement.
-He was quite a powerful man at the time, and controlled he city’s police department as well as the fire department.
+He was quite a powerful man at the time and controlled the city’s police department as well as the fire department.

-You might know him better as the man who ordered fire hoses and police dogs turned on peaceful protesters in Alabama:
+You might know him better as the man who ordered fire hoses and police dogs to turn on peaceful protesters in Alabama:

 History remembers Bull Connor as a symbol of bigotry in the South.
 If MLK was the hero of the Civil Rights Movement, then Bull Connor was the antagonist; using violence and intimidation against thousands of African Americans and those who supported their basic human rights.

 He also oversaw KKK-led attacks on student protestors, including the famous Freedom Riders, who rode in Greyhound buses through the South to protest segregation.

 Did I mention that Bull Connor was a horrible human being?